I don't have any prior experience working in a museum/theater/film company/etc. Can I still apply to SIPA?

 How many internships can I apply to through the Stanford Internship Program in Arts Administration?

 Yes.
-All applicants must submit a letter of recommendation from a Stanford faculty or staff member, or from a former non-Stanford supervisor.
+All applicants must submit include a recommendation form from a Stanford faculty or staff member, or from a former non-Stanford supervisor.
 Your reference provider should be able to speak to your ability to complete the requirements of the internship program.
-It is strongly recommended that you secure your letter writer early in the application process.
+It is strongly recommended that you secure your reference writer early in the application process.

-Can I send my letter of recommendation request before submitting my application?
+Can I send my recommendation form request before submitting my application?

 Yes.
 You can send the reference request form via SOLO before you submit your full application.
 Applications are not complete until all materials have been received.